IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP1-NODE-STARTER/README.md

 ## Let's get started

-1. Create a fresh, new [GitHub][github_url] project under your personal account, and clone it to your desktop.
+1. Create a fresh, new [GitHub][github_url] project under your personal account.
 We recommend calling it `real-time-tone-analysis`

+2. Clone the repository to your desktop. `git clone <URL>`

-2. Open up the Bluemix Catalog UI and navigate to the [SDK for Node.js Runtime Starter][node.js_runtime_url] to create a NodeJS hello world app
+3. Open up the Bluemix Catalog UI and navigate to the [SDK for Node.js Runtime Starter][node.js_runtime_url] to create a NodeJS hello world app
 	* Name it `realtime-tone`
 	* Give it a similar host name, something like `realtime-tone-USERNAME`.
 The host you choose will be the subdomain of your app's path.

-3. Download the starter code from the link Bluemix gives you and save it in the empty project that you created
+4. Download the starter code from the `Download Starter Code` button Bluemix gives you and unzip it to the folder that you created in Step 2.

-4. Navigate to your running app to see it working - for instance `realtime-tone-am.mybluemix.net`
+5. Give it a minute or so to start, and then navigate to your running app to see it working - for instance `realtime-tone-am.mybluemix.net`

 ## Running the app locally